Last updated on October 23, 2022.

 Recycle Nation calls Halloween candy “Halloween’s Environmental Nightmare.”
 Putting plastic wrappers into regular recycling is not possible.
 They aren’t made of materials that are collected by recycling facilities.
 Hershey’s kisses, gold chocolate coins, and other types of candies are wrapped in aluminum foil, which is great if you live in a town or city that accepts aluminum foil through the recycling system.
 Unfortunately, where I live in the Southeast, it is not accepted.
 Even so, foil-wrapped candies would be better than plastic!

-TerraCycle sells zero waste boxes for candy and snack wrappers, and they take the collected materials and make them into new products.
-They are a bit expensive, and therefore not everyone can or will do that.
-Realistically, upcycling the candy wrappers is not the solution.
+Sometimes candy wrappers can be upcycled.
+TerraCycle and lots of artists on Etsy.com make upcycled candy wrapper bags and purses, and many other items.
+TerraCycle sells zero-waste boxes for candy and snack wrappers, and they take the collected materials and make them into new products.hey are expensive, and not everyone can afford this option.
+Realistically, recycling candy wrappers is not the solution.

 So what is the solution?
-There’s a few ways to drastically reduce the plastic waste.
+There are a few ways to drastically reduce plastic waste.

 Trick-or-treaters at your house

 Bea Johnson of Zero Waste Home wrote that if you are purchasing candy to give out to trick-or-treaters, ensure it comes in fully recyclable packaging such as cardboard or paper.
 Think Nerds, Junior Mints, Pixie Sticks, Dots, or Milk Duds.
-Find lollipops that are paper wrapped and not plastic wrapped.
-Maybe small boxes of raisins?
-There’s also a company called Alter-Eco that sells truffles individually wrapped.
-They’re pricey, but sometimes that’s what it takes to protect the environment and ourselves.
-I’ve bought my candy for this year, but next year I will be buying candy that is not wrapped in plastic.
+Find lollipops that are paper-wrapped and not plastic-wrapped.
+Maybe small boxes of raisins or paper wrapped truffles.

 Another idea I’ve found online is giving out coins for trick-or-treating.
 I remember finding quarters in my Halloween bag when I was a kid.
-Have kids close their eyes, reach into a bowl and grab a handful.
-Child obesity is very high these days, so this may even be a better option!
+Have kids close their eyes, reach into a bowl, and grab a handful.
+Child obesity is very high these days, so this could be a good option!

 Think outside the box!
-Maybe seeds packets, or small wooden toys?
+Maybe seeds packets or small wooden toys?
 Pencils or crayons?
-Drinks in aluminum cans, which might be quite refreshing after running from house to house.
+Drinks in aluminum cans, which might be quite refreshing after running from house to house all evening.
 Anything to stop this huge plastic waste stream.
-Others suggest different types of fruit, such as oranges and tangerines, but the supposedly urban myth of poisoned foods may result in the fruit being thrown away.
+Others suggest different types of fruit, such as oranges and tangerines, but the urban myth of poisoned foods will likely result in the fruit being thrown away.

-If you are having a Halloween party, Bea Johnson also suggested purchasing candy in bulk using your own jars (or cloth bags) to avoid the candy wrapper dilemma altogether.
-I know that both Whole Foods and Earthfare in the Southeast sell bulk candy.
-Where individually wrapped candy is required, such as at a school, wrap them in small paper bags decorated with Halloween stickers or even paint them!
+If you are having a Halloween party, purchase candy in bulk using your own jars or cloth bags to avoid the candy wrapper dilemma altogether.
+Wrap candies in small paper bags and decorate them!

 Taking your children trick-or-treating

 How about reducing the amount of trick-or-treating you participate in?
-Sure it’s fun to go house to house, and kids love the reward of candy.
+It’s fun to go house to house (or trunk to trunk), and kids love the reward of candy.
 But you, as a parent, know how much candy is enough for your household – so stop there.
+This is how our family does it.
+We try to focus on the experience and fun, not the candy gathering.
 Encourage the fun by just walking the neighborhood, and shifting the focus from obtaining an excessive amount of candy.
 Maybe just stop at every other house on your route.
 Your whole family will still have a great time!

-Last, if you aren’t using Terracycle’s zero waste boxes for candy wrappers, how about using the wrappers for art?
-There are hundreds of art project ideas out there – just type in “upcycle candy wrappers” on Pinterest and you’ll find them.
+Last, if you aren’t using Terracycle’s zero-waste boxes for candy wrappers, how about using the wrappers for art?
+There are hundreds of art project ideas out there, just search “upcycle candy wrappers” online and you’ll find them.
 Anything from vases to handbags, hair bows to dresses.
 This is one of my favorites that I’d like to try someday:

 Trash & Litter